Savers, brace for additional interest rate hikes.

 Use savings to pay off debt

 If you have short-term savings, you may want to use it to pay off credit card balances and home equity lines of credit.
-Carrying those types of debt will get more expensive when the Fed hikes rates.
+Carrying those types of debt becomes more expensive each time the Fed hikes rates.

 “Using those short-term reserves that are hardly paying anything to pay down credit card or other kinds of debt that are charging them higher interest in a way is getting an immediate return,” Vermillion says.